-Consent Condition Requirement Evidence collected Independent Audit Findings and Recommendations Compliance Status 41 The Applicant shall prepare and implement a Noise and Vibration Management Plan for the development in consultation with the EPA and to the satisfaction of the Secretary.
-The plan must: (a) be prepared and implemented by a suitably qualified and experienced person in consultation with the City of Botany Bay Council, Randwick City Council and the EPA; (b) be approved by the Secretary prior to the commencement of construction; (c) describe the measures that will be implemented to ensure: • best management practice is being employed on site; and • the noise and vibration impacts of the development are minimised during any meteorological conditions; and • compliance with the relevant conditions of this consent. (d) describe the noise management system; (e) include a noise and vibration monitoring program that: • is capable of evaluating the performance of the development; • includes a protocol for determining compliance with the predictions in the EIS and RTS; • adequately supports the noise management system; and • evaluates and reports on the effectiveness of the noise management system; and (f) include details of short term vibration trials of construction equipment that are conducted in consultation with the surrounding landowners.
+Conditions of Development Consent - SSD 5855 (incorporating MOD 1) - Banksmeadow Waste Transfer Terminal Consent Condition Requirement Evidence collected Independent Audit Findings and Recommendations Compliance Status 41 The Applicant shall prepare and implement a Noise and Vibration Management Plan for the development in consultation with the EPA and to the satisfaction of the Secretary.
+The plan must: (a) be prepared and implemented by a suitably qualified and experienced person in consultation with the City of Botany Bay Council, Randwick City Council and the EPA; (b) be approved by the Secretary prior to the commencement of construction; (c) describe the measures that will be implemented to ensure: • best management practice is being employed on site; and • the noise and vibration impacts of the development are minimised during any meteorological conditions; and • compliance with the relevant conditions of this consent. (d) describe the noise management system; include a noise and vibration monitoring program that: • is capable of evaluating the performance of the development; • includes a protocol for determining compliance with the predictions in the EIS and RTS; • adequately supports the noise management system; and • evaluates and reports on the effectiveness of the noise management system; and (f) include details of short term vibration trials of construction equipment that are conducted in consultation with the surrounding landowners.
 The Auditors sighted the Noise and Vibration Management Plan (Document Code: PLA-NSW-XXX-XXX-1) dated 23 June 2016 None Compliant Energy Efficie ency 42 The Applicant shall: (a) implement all reasonable and feasible measures to minimise energy use and greenhouse gas emissions during construction and operation; and (b) ensure the development will continue to operate at industry best practice over time.
-None None Compliant Visual Ameni ity Lighting
+None None Compliant Visual Amen ity Lighting